-11. Is the Paid Lunch Equity Tool required for sites operating CEP?
+7. Is the Paid Lunch Equity Tool required for sites operating CEP?

-No, the PLE Tool is not required as meals are served to students at no cost.
-However, in partial-CEP districts, CEP schools should not be factored into the calculation for the average weighted price for the PLE requirement.
+No, the PLE Tool is not required as all meals are served to students at no cost.
+However, in partial-CEP districts, CEP schools are not factored into the calculation for the average weighted price for the PLE requirement.